jrnold/r4ds-exercise-solutions/docs/vectors.md

 From the code we can see that `set_names` adds a few sanity checks: `x` has to be a vector, and the lengths of the object and the names have to be the same.

+### Exercise 4 {.exercise}

-4. Create functions that take a vector as input and returns:
+> Create functions that take a vector as input and returns:
+>

-  1. The last value.
+>  1. The last value.
 Should you use [ or [[?
-  2 The elements at even numbered positions.
+>  2 The elements at even numbered positions.
-  3. Every element except the last value.
+>  3. Every element except the last value.
-  4. Only even numbers (and no missing values).
+>  4. Only even numbers (and no missing values).

 ```r